tc39/proposal-partial-application/README.md

 ```

 In the example above, (a) prints extraneous information due to the fact that `forEach` not only passes the
-value of each element as an argument, but also the ordinal index of the element and the array in which the
+value of each element as an argument, but also the index of the element and the array in which the element
-element is contained.
+is contained.

 In the case of (b), the arrow function has a fixed arity.
 No matter how many excess arguments are passed to
 the callback, only the `x` parameter is forwarded onto the call.